gerganajordanova/Programing-fundamentals-Homework/Lists-exercices/Exercices-Description.md

-﻿# 1.Exercises: Lists
+##Exercises: Lists

 Problems for exercises and homework for the [&quot;Programming Fundamentals&quot; course @ SoftUni](https://softuni.bg/courses/programming-fundamentals).

 You can check your solutions here: [https://judge.softuni.bg/Contests/398/Lists-Exercises](https://judge.softuni.bg/Contests/398/Lists-Exercises).

-# 1. 1.Max Sequence of Equal Elements
+# 1.Max Sequence of Equal Elements

 Read a **list of integers** and find the **longest sequence of equal elements**.
 If several exist, print the **leftmost**.